mchini/dev-brain-lab/content/opportunities/postdoc-ad/index.md

 The successful candidate will perform in vivo electrophysiology and behavioral tests, investigating developmental trajectories and network-level dysfunction in a mouse model of an ASD subtype.
-Responsibilities include stereotactic surgeries, viral vector manipulation, in vivo electrophysiology, opto/chemogenetic experiments, behavioral testing.
+Responsibilities include stereotactic surgeries, viral vector manipulation, in vivo electrophysiology, opto/chemo-genetic experiments, behavioral testing.

 ### Requirements

 - PhD in neuroscience or related discipline
 - Strong experience with in vivo electrophysiology and rodent behavioral testing (strongly preferred)
 - Expertise in stereotactic surgeries and viral vector approaches (strongly preferred)
-- Expertise in opto- and chemo-genetic experiments (beneficial)
+- Expertise in opto/chemo-genetic experiments (beneficial)
 - Familiarity with in vitro electrophysiology and confocal microscopy techniques (beneficial)
 - Experience in analysis of large-scale in vivo electrophysiology datasets (beneficial)
 - Not have worked in Belgium for the past 5 years